 The scenery is even more stunning after dark when Budapest sparkles like a fairyland, making a Danube cruise one of the top things to do in Budapest at night.

 4- Drink Hungarian wine in an Underground Cellar

 One of the most popular tourist areas in Budapest is the UNESCO World Heritage Site of Castle Hill.

-A great place to spend a rainy afternoon in the Castle district is in the underground cellar of the House of Hungarian Wines is a fabulous Budapest activity.
+Spending a rainy afternoon in the Castle district in the underground cellar of the House of Hungarian Wines is a fabulous Budapest activity.

 As Budapest is one of Europe’s major spa centres, a trip to a thermal bath is a must and it’s also one of the things to do in Budapest at night.